(You have options in perusing this page: see my Power Browsing advice.)

 =========

-That's the good news.
-And it can be done!
+That's what we're going to cover setting up.
+That it can be done is the good news.
 I have several machines set up with folders like that!

-But, today, as I work on this to tidy it up, along the way of setting up a new machine for myself, it is being remarkably recalcitrant.
+But, today, 28 Sep 25, as I try to do it on a new machine, and tidy up this essay, it is being remarkably recalcitrant.
 I will have to come back to this later for you.

 Beware!
 It is quite easy to share a folder.
 But sometimes when you do, you in advertently put EVERYTHING up "shared".
 Not clever, probably!